 Premarital Planning: A Responsible Step for Many Couples

-When you are in love and planning to marry a special person, your future together seems limitless.
+When you are in love and planning to marry a special person, your future together seems limitless and premarital planning is often over looked.
 Unfortunately, the reality of life and relationships is that not everything lasts.
 Indeed, almost one in two marriages in the U.S. end in divorce.
 Many times, the divorce process is nasty and prolonged.
 Other times, separating is the right thing to do for the parties involved and an amicable split is possible.
 Planning ahead of time for the possibility of a divorce, no matter how remote that possibility may seem, can prove a very responsible action – often saving heartache in the future.
-Our attorneys possess the sensitivity and experience necessary to guide you through the premarital planning process.
+Our premarital planning attorneys possess the sensitivity and experience necessary to guide you through the premarital planning process.
 We have helped hundreds of couples with prenuptial agreements and are ready to help you and your partner.

 Do I Need Premarital Planning?

 You have almost certainly heard of a prenuptial agreement or the more colloquial term “pre-nup.”
 It is important to note that prenuptial agreements are not appropriate for every potential marriage.
 The purpose of a prenuptial agreement is to avoid future hassles during a divorce.
 To accomplish this, parties voluntarily agree to terms regarding property division or family living arrangements prior to marriage.
 Therefore, it is illogical to draft a prenuptial agreement when both parties to a marriage have little to no property and no existing children coming into a marriage.
 On the other hand, a prenuptial agreement is highly-advisable when one or both parties to a marriage have significant property, or a blended family is created through marriage.